DukeStatSci/datafest/content/faq.md

 The rules are very simple:

-  + No more than five students per team.
+  + No more than 5 students per team.
   + No fewer than 2 students per team.
   + Team members can come and go as they please but all work has to be done on-site.
 A steady supply of food, beverage, and candy make it more inviting to stay.
   + It's a competition, but a friendly one, so collaboration between teams is not only allowed but highly encouraged.
 Official ASA DataFest<sup><small>TM</small></sup> consultants (grad students, faculty, data professionals, etc.) will also be around throughout the weekend to help with any questions you might have.
 However you can't have outside help.